jtcmedia/chocolatey-packages/zap/README.md

 * Automatic updating option
 * Integrated and growing marketplace of add-ons

+## Package Note

+**ZAP 2.12 requires Java 11 or higher and that the JAVA_HOME environment variable is set**.
+You can install a Chocolatey Java Package or Java from Oracle.
+One suggestion is the [Temurin11jre](https://community.chocolatey.org/packages/Temurin11jre) package.
+Ensure you install it with the `FeatureJavaHome` parameter set.

 ## Maintainer's Note

 I produce and maintain Chocolatey packages in my spare time, for free.
 If you use my packages, and appreciate the time and effort I put into making and maintaining them, please consider [making a small donation](https://www.buymeacoffee.com/jtcmedia).
 Thank-you!